brandonreiley/ClassGradebookSoftware/README.md

 Will run on any current mac or pc system

 Running the application:
 There will be an included jar file that will be able to run when opened.
+A batch file will be included with the jar file.
+Click the file titled "run.bat" in order to run the jar file.
+Please note that the two files need to be in the same directory for the software to run.